Epic-legend128/Brainf-ck-text-generator/README.md

 # Brainf-ck-text-generator
-Write text and convert it to Brainf*ck
+Write text and convert it to Brainf*ck so as to make your life easier when writing Brainf*ck code